Major Historic Threats to the Environment of The Ojai Valley

-Issue: Caltrans proposes to build a freeway in an east-west direction through the heart of the valley, to be intersected by an extension of the north-south Highway 33 freeway.
+Issue: CalTrans proposes to build a freeway in an east-west direction through the heart of the Valley, to be intersected by an extension of the Highway 33 freeway north-south.
 This would have trisected the valley.

 Outcome: Organized opposition of local citizens, the Ojai City Council, and the press defeats the freeway plan.

-Issue: The Lake Casitas watershed (five square miles) is proposed as the site for 10,000 single-family homes, to house a total of 25-35,000 residents.
-This directly threatens the safety of the drinking water for which the reservoir exists, and thus the public health.
+Issue: The Lake Casitas watershed (5 square miles) is proposed as the site for 10,000 single-family homes, totaling 25-35,000 residents.
+This directly threatens the safety of drinking water for which the reservoir exists, and thus the public health.
 It also threatens overdevelopment around a prime recreational resource.

-Outcome: A local group forms in opposition and petitions Congress, which votes through the Teague Memorial Watershed, banning development around the lake.
+Outcome: A local group forms in opposition and petitions Congress, which votes through the Teague Memorial Watershed, with development banned around the lake.

 Issue: U.S. Gypsum proposes open-pit phosphate mining in the Los Padres National Forest backcountry, with 100 one-way truck-and-trailer trips through the Ojai Valley each day.
 This threatens the public health and safety along with air quality.

 Outcome: Concerned citizens rise up, with 1,800 attending a single public hearing, and petition Congress.
 The mining proposal is abandoned.

 Issue: Open-pit uranium mining is proposed by the Homestake Mining Co. in the watershed of Lake Casitas.
 Permits are issued for exploratory excavation near White Ledge and Superior Ridge.

 Outcome: A group is formed called Stop Uranium Now.
 Ultimately congressional legislation brings the proposal to a halt.